andrej5elin/howto_fftw_apple_silicon/README.md

 # howto_fftw_apple_silicon

 Note that it is possible to install fftw with brew.
 But, if you want to get best performance, fftw has to be compiled with SIMD instruction sets.
-Here is a how to install pyfftw and fftw on apple silicon computers (M1).
+Here is a how to install pyfftw and fftw on apple silicon computers (tested on M1 and M4 Pro).

 ## Installing FFTW